 describe "Second test" do before(:all) do File.open "second.txt", "w" do |file| file.write("Output from SECOND spec") end end context "This test: " do it "also passes" do # Simulate some work here... sleep 1 output = puts "File content is:" File.open("second.txt", "r") do |f| f.each_line do |line| puts line output << line end end expect(output).to match_array(["Output from SECOND spec"]) end end after(:all) do FileUtils.rm("second.txt") end end

-This will make sure that parallel execution of tests does not make any difference in terms of test results.
-Therefore, key thing is to have unique resources that your tests are using.
-In this example, we used very obvious shared resource (file).
-However, when testing real application, that can be any part of application (to be more precise, any type of create/update/delete action on your application, like create user..etc.)
+This will make sure that the parallel execution of tests does not make any difference in terms of test results.
+Therefore, the key thing is to have unique resources that your tests are using.
+In this example, we used a very obvious shared resource (file).
+However, when testing real application, that can be any part of the application (to be more precise, any type of create/update/delete action on your application, like create user..etc.)

 This is the stats we had before parallelization (CI server):